 Sixty accommodations of one, two, or three bedrooms begin at an astonishing 4,630 square feet, with indoor-outdoor living areas.
 The 25 pool villas claim vast private pools.
-The resort’s nouvelle cuisine restaurant, Kubu, is one of Bali’s most romantic, and spa and yoga here are so memorable that the resort won AFAR Travelers’ Best Spa and Wellness award.
-Mandapa focuses on enrichment of mind, body, and soul, and even kids get to soak up Balinese culture at Mandapa Camp.
+The resort’s nouvelle cuisine restaurant, Kubu, is one of Bali’s most romantic and spa and yoga here are so memorable that the resort won AFAR Travelers’ Best Spa and Wellness award.
+Mandapa focuses on the enrichment of mind, body and soul and even kids get to soak up Balinese culture at Mandapa Camp.
 At this resort, Ritz-Carlton’s signature personal service is taken to even greater heights.

 The Oberoi, Bali

 The Oberoi, Bali is a surfside retreat offering tranquility plus proximity to lively Seminyak Beach and top-notch surfing, snorkeling, and scuba.
 The resort is designed like a Balinese village, with 60 thatched-roofed Lanai Rooms and 14 Luxury Villas set amidst tropical gardens and stone walkways.
 Accommodations are distinguished by stone-walled courtyards, handsome, airy Balinese furnishings and private pools.